Deploying this Hugo blog to AWS S3 | Part 2

 - Choose the

-to take you to the S3 bucket console. - Select
+Go to S3 bucket permissionsto take you to the S3 bucket console. - Select

 - Choose the